Joseph Lambton: Life

 In August 1589 he went to the English College, Rome.
 Eager to go on the English mission, he was allowed to curtail his theological course, and was ordained priest in the Lateran Basilica on 28 March 1592, with a dispensation as Lambton was two months short of the canonical age.
 He left for England to work in Westmorland on 22 April 1592.
-He was arrested at Newcastle soon after landing and condemned with Edward Waterson, at the next assizes under 27 Eliz., c.
-2.
+He was arrested at Newcastle soon after landing and condemned with Edward Waterson, at the next assizes under the Jesuits, etc. Act 1584.

 To avoid a crowd, the execution was scheduled for early Monday rather than the previous Saturday.
 It was decided that Lambton should be executed alone, and Waterson given a brief reprieve to allow him time to consider changing his views.
-Lambton was cut down alive, and the hangman refused to complete the sentence, which was carried out by a Frenchman practising as a surgeon at Kenton.
+Lambton was cut down alive, and the hangman refused to complete the sentence, which was carried out by a Frenchman practicing as a surgeon at Kenton.
 The sheriff then took part of the remains and showed them to Waterson in an effort to frighten him, but Waterson viewed them as holy relics.

-According to Wainwright, the day of his death is variously given as 23 June 23 July, and 27 July, and the year as 1592 and 1593; but from a letter of Lord Huntingdon it is clear he died before 31 July 1592, and Father Holtby's Stonyhurst MS. says he died on a Monday, so that the probable date is 24 July 1592.
-The Venerable English College at Rome places it on Monday, 31 July 1592, "the execution having been postponed from the previous Saturday because of fear of 'a great multitude of people."
+The Venerable English College at Rome places it on Monday, 31 July 1592, "the execution having been postponed from the previous Saturday because of fear of 'a great multitude of people".
+According to the Diocese of Hexham and Newcastle, Lambton was executed on the Town Moor in Newcastle on 27 July 1593.